-There are several results in this paper that may have policy implications.
+There are several results presented in this paper that may have policy implications.
 First, this study provides an insight with regards to the impact of activity-based funding, potentially supplemented with weak or lapsed pay-for-performance incentives.
 Our results indicate that such reforms can lead to a reduction in hospital stay, likely in a attempt to minimize financial loss and/or maximize hospital operational revenue.
 In addition, we find evidence that non-monetary and soft mechanisms aimed at improving care, in and of themselves, are unlikely to translate into meaningful, let alone long-lasting, clinical changes with regards to virtually any quality dimension of care.

-However, it can be argued that exist several concerns that can arguably affect the external and internal validity of the results.
+However, there are some considerations that can arguably affect the external and internal validity of the results.
 First, the tested models assume unidirectional causal impact, while it might not entirely be the case at least for certain outcome variables.
 For example, premature patient discharge may decrease the number registered comorbidites and affect the observed level of severity.
-On the other hand, a prolonged hospital stay might be associated with an additional risk of hospital-acquired (nosocomial) infection, which- directly or through pre-admission comorbidity indexes- are controlled for in the tested models.
+On the other hand, a prolonged hospital stay might be associated with an additional risk of hospital-acquired (nosocomial) infection, whichdirectly or through pre-admission comorbidity indexes- are controlled for in the tested models.
 Thus, despite being widely used in applied economics, estimates obtained through DiD and matching methods might inherently suffer from reverse causality problem, whose impact is difficult to estimate.

-Another concern capable of putting at risk, to a largely unknown degree, the internal validity of the results may come from omitted time-variant variables.
-However, the datasets that were at our disposal contained an extremely rich set of patient- and hospitallevel variables, that take into account nearly all relevant and proven clinical risk factors.
+Another general concern in difference-in-difference estimation is the degree to which the internal validity of the results may be compromised by omitted time-variant variables.
+However, the datasets that were at our disposal contained an extremely rich set of patientand hospital-level variables, that take into account nearly all relevant and proven clinical risk factors.
 We expect this circumstance to minimize this risk of this channel negatively affecting the validity of our estimates.

-Since data used in this study are obtained from hospital administrative registers and went through mandatory data quality controls by Canadian Institute for Health Information (CIHI), the risk of measurement errors affecting model estimates, albeit never null, is likely minimal.
+Since data used in this study are obtained from hospital administrative registers and went through mandatory data quality controls by Canadian Institute for Health Information (CIHI), the risk of measurement errors affecting model estimates is likely minimal.
 In addition, due to the QBP/HBAM being tied exclusively to providers in Ontario, the risk of patient self-selection into treatment and control populations can be expected to be very low.

-As far as external validity is concerned, the results of this study can- with due diligence- be generalized to most Canadian jurisdictions and to countries having a similar institutional setting.
-To name a few and, arguably, the most important points, these systems should feature universal health coverage for elective joint replacements and generate little to no out-of-pocket expenses passed on to the patient.
+As far as external validity is concerned, the results presented in this study can- with due diligence- be generalized to most Canadian jurisdictions and to countries having a similar institutional setting.
+To name a few points, these systems should feature universal health coverage for elective joint replacements and generate little to no out-of-pocket expenses passed on to the patient.
 In addition, such jurisdictions would be expected to have a comparable level of per capita healthcare expenditures.
 Among potential examples of these counties one could include many Western European states, such as France, Germany and the Netherlands.
+In addition, due to the presence of two distinct reform components -prospective funding and allocation of a global budget- the empirical set-up also bears a considerable degree of similarity with the US.
+In particular, the QBP component of the reform resembles US Medicare and Medicaid plans, in which, thanks to their large enrollee pool, the government has enough power to set prices to providers.